Amazon chief Jeff Bezos and his ex-wife MacKenzie took to Twitter Thursday to announce that their divorce is now final after 25 years of marriage.

 Continue Reading Below

-And, while it is still uncertain how much or what MacKenzie will get once the divorce is settled, the one thing she’s always known is that she hit the ‘”lottery” when marrying Bezos back in 1993 when she was just 23 years old.
+However, the one thing she’s always known is that she hit the "lottery" when marrying Bezos in 1993 when she was just 23 years old.

 “I am definitely a lottery winner of a certain kind,” she told Vogue magazine in 2013 in a rare interview.